brandmaker/devportal-website/src/content/guides/mbi.md

 All given example listings are provided in Java, but there is no constraint and no preference for any programming language.

-Furthermore, knowledge of the application and configuration of the BrandMaker system is required.
-The developer needs administrator access to the BrandMaker system to make the necessary settings.
+Furthermore, knowledge of the application and configuration of the Uptempos ystem is required.
+The developer needs administrator access to the Uptempo system to make the necessary settings.

-In order to automatically retrieve and store data from the BrandMaker system using a third-party system, knowledge of the corresponding development environments and APIs of the third-party system is required.
+In order to automatically retrieve and store data from the Uptempo system using a third-party system, knowledge of the corresponding development environments and APIs of the third-party system is required.
 These are also not the subject of this documentation.
 The third-party system is always presented as a black box in this context.

 ### Context Delimitation

-The interfaces offered are used for near-real-time synchronization of data sets in the BrandMaker system with third-party applications.
+The interfaces offered are used for near-real-time synchronization of data sets in the Uptempo system with third-party applications.
 Other purposes are not supported.

 ## Architecture Overview

-The basic architecture of the BrandMaker MBI is as follows:
+The basic architecture of the MBI is as follows:

  ![](/assets/guides/mbi/principle_sketch.png)